-After the JOIC, cadets are posted back to Devonport Naval Base for 15 weeks of Junior Officer Common Training (JOCT).
+New officer cadets (midshipmen) are posted to Devonport Naval Base to complete 24 weeks of Junior Officer Common Training (JOCT).

 NCEA Level 2 with a minimum of 12 credits in English is required for this job.
-Useful subjects include construction and mechanical technologies, digital technologies, mathematics, physical education and physics.
+Useful subjects include science, technology, english, mathematics, and physical education.

 Navy officers need to be:

 - careful and accurate, with an eye for detail

 - efficient and able to work well under pressure